DataDink/Curvy/README.md

 # Curvy JS
 An experimental micro MVVM framework inspired by AngularJS

+AS IF we need another framework.
+Curvy is small and simple and was made for the fun of making.
+There is SOME small amount of documentation available at https://DataDink.github.io/Curvy

 Curious about Curvy?

-It's pretty small and simple.
-I made it for the fun of making.
-There is SOME small amount of documentation available at https://DataDink.github.io/Curvy

 If you want to toy with it or use it in something please let me know how it works!
 If you would like something changed send me a pull request.